Sebastianhju/Runeterra-5e/2.0/Runes.md

 ### Aftershock  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Resolve/VeteranAftershock.png" Align=left width=15% height=15%>

 Once per combat when you immobilize a creature you gain temporary hit points equal to six times your proficiency bonus.
-At the end of your next turn a shockwave pulses from you, all creatures within 10 feet of you must make a constitution saving throw or take 2d6 force damage, halved on a save.
+At the end of your next turn a shockwave pulses from you, all creatures you choose within 10 feet of you must make a constitution saving throw or take 2d6 force damage, halved on a save.

 The damage increases by 1d6 at level 5, 9, 13 and 17.